 If you have been researching bacterial vaginosis cures on the internet, ones that can be taken in the privacy of your own home, then you will have noticed that folic acid is mentioned frequently.

-How much should be taken daily for it to be effective?
+The million dollar question everyone is asking: How much should be taken daily for it to be effective?

 Folic acid is one of the B vitamins.